My Own Stairway To Heaven.

 We took the subway down early and we were both hired.

-Within about fifteen minutes someone wearing a suit with a Walkie-Talkie who worked at the Gardens asked us what we thought we were doing.
-We simply told him that we were there reserving our standing room spot for the game.
+Within a few minutes someone wearing a suit with a Walkie-Talkie who worked at the Gardens asked us what we thought we were doing there.
+We simply told him that we were there early because we were reserving our standing room spot for the game.

 BUSTED!!

-The Gardens had not yet even opened the doors to the public and we were both escorted out the back door and on to Wood Street.
-By the time I got home I missed most of the game.
+The Gardens had not yet even opened the doors to the public and we were both escorted out the back door and onto Wood Street.
+By the time I got home that night I missed most of the game.

 Wood Street is the backstreet right behind Maple Leaf Gardens.
 On days during the hockey season when the Leafs are at home, coaches and a few players would always park their cars along the Gardens back wall for morning practice.
 By early afternoons on game days, large mobile studio trucks took over the entire area for the complete length just outside the Gardens north end wall.